ExoMars Trace Gas Orbiter (TGO)

 The 2016 ExoMars Trace Gas Orbiter is the first in a series of Mars missions to be undertaken jointly by the two space agencies, ESA and Roscosmos.
 A key goal of this mission is to gain a better understanding of methane and other atmospheric gases that are present in small concentrations (less than 1% of the atmosphere) but nevertheless could be evidence for possible biological or geological activity.

-Investigations with space- and Earth-based observatories have demonstrated the presence of small amounts of methane in the Martian atmosphere that has been shown to vary with location and time.
+Investigations with observatories in space and on Earth have demonstrated the presence of small amounts of methane in the Martian atmosphere that has been shown to vary with location and time.
 Since methane is short-lived on geological time scales, its presence implies the existence of an active, current source of methane.
 It is not clear, yet, whether the nature of that source is biological or chemical.
 Organisms on Earth release methane as they digest nutrients.
 However, other purely geological processes, such as the oxidation of iron, also release methane.

-The Orbiter will carry a scientific payload capable of addressing this scientific question, namely the detection and characterisation of trace gases in the Martian atmosphere.
-From its ~400-km altitude science orbit, the instruments onboard the Orbiter will be deployed to detect a wide range of atmospheric trace gases (such as methane, water vapour, nitrogen dioxide, acetylene), with an improved accuracy of three orders of magnitude compared to previous measurements.
-The measurements carried out by the Orbiter will provide evidence about the location and sources of these gases; these locations could be targeted as prime landing sites for future missions.
+The Trace Gas Orbiter will carry a scientific payload capable of addressing this scientific question, namely the detection and characterisation of trace gases in the Martian atmosphere.
+From its approximately 400-km altitude science orbit, the instruments onboard the Trace Gas Orbiter will be deployed to detect a wide range of atmospheric trace gases (such as methane, water vapour, nitrogen dioxide, acetylene), with an improved accuracy of three orders of magnitude compared to previous measurements.

 Communicating on Mars